 If at all possible with mixed waste, the final products are desired.
 Depending on the initial reactants, the final products may exhibit a different hazard and/or they may exhibit more than one hazard.
 Both of these will have an effect on how we classify the chemical and how the chemical will ultimately be disposed of.

 It is required by LAW that generators of hazardous waste sign a certification stating that they are practicing waste minimization.
 In addition, by signing the certification, you are assuming the responsibility that the waste generated is accurately described in the chemical composition section and that the waste was generated by a University-related activity.

 While it is understood that unknowns may be found, the generation of unknowns may be prevented.
 This is simply a matter of good housekeeping and labeling.
-All bottles of chemicals or waste should be labeled in some manner, be it the original label, a waste tag, or some other way of identifying what is already in the container and what is added.
+All bottles of chemicals or waste should be labeled in some manner, be it the original label, a waste chemical label, or some other way of identifying what is already in the container and what is added.
 In the event you find an unknown, you should try to find out who last used the container or who generated the waste and what is in the container.
-The cost of determining an unknown by our waste company is $50+ per container, and all effort should be given by the researcher/generator to determine what the waste is, before turning it over to the Office of Environmental Health and Safety for disposal.
+The cost of determining an unknown by our waste company is quite expensive, and all effort should be given by the researcher/generator to determine what the waste is, before turning it over to University Environmental Health and Safety for disposal.